gmardom/Aoc2022/README.md

 # Aoc2022

-Here are my solutions to Advent Of Code 2022 in C#.I chose this language just because I wanted to learn more C# outside of Unity/Godot game engines.
+Here are my solutions to Advent Of Code 2022 in C#.
+I chose this language just because I wanted to learn more C# outside of Unity/Godot game engines.

 ## Puzzles